spollard/josh-works.github.io/_drafts/migrating_machines.md

 $ xcode-select --install
 ```

 and RVM was happy again to install new versions of Ruby.

+## Touchbar

+Oof.
+I don't like the touch bar so far.
+I like hitting buttons and feeling them work.
+More on this soon.